malzoek/malzoek.github.io/lamtego.md

 One can get started building a transform server quickly by following the instructions here:
 [Transform Host Server Setup](https://docs.paterva.com/en/developer-portal/tds-transforms/transform-host-server-setup/)

-The following How To is designed to be an alternative to the method above so that one can eliminate the actual server by using Amazon’s Lambada, a service that runs code without the server.
+The following How To is designed to be an alternative to the method above so that one can eliminate the actual server by using Amazon’s Lambda, a service that runs code without the server.

 The guide leverages heavily on the Zappa project.
 Zappa is designed to build and deploy Python WSGI scripts to AWS Lambda.